ibecir/web-introduction/README.md

 - Theme
   - How to download and tweak the bootstrap theme so it fits your project

-### Week 3: Responsive Web Design
+### Week 3: Introduction to JavaScript

-- Understanding responsive design principles
+- JS Overview
 - Media queries and breakpoints
 - Flexbox and Grid layout techniques
 - Building responsive web pages